IKIM-Essen/ClusterDocs/source/part1.md

 - that RCC support confirmed activation; and
 - that the private key still exists on the same computer.

-Run `ssh -vvv rcc` and send the diagnostic output to RCC support if the problem remains.
+Run `ssh -vvv shellhost` and send the diagnostic output to RCC support if the problem remains.

 # `Could not resolve hostname`